marclove/handbook/benefits/expenses.md

 Expense checks will be cut every Tuesday.
 Expense reports submitted by Monday will be considered for checks cut the next day.

+## Dates

+It's important that we close our books in a timely manner, so expenses for the prior month need to be submitted within three business days of previous month.